ably/ably-ruby-rest/README.md

 ---

+## Releases

+The [CHANGELOG.md](/ably/ably-ruby-rest/blob/main/CHANGELOG.md) contains details of the latest releases for this SDK.
+You can also view all Ably releases on [changelog.ably.com](https://changelog.ably.com).

+---

 ## Realtime vs REST

 This REST only library was created for developers who do not want EventMachine as a dependency of their application.
 Typically developers who are using Ably within their Rails or Sinatra apps would prefer to use the REST library as it has less dependencies and offers a synchronous API.